container-interop/container-interop/docs/ContainerInterface.md

   MAY accept additional optional parameters.

 - `has` takes one unique parameter: an entry identifier.
-It MUST return `true` if an entry identifier is known to the container, or `get` is capable of retrieving the entry, and `false` if it is not.
+It MUST return `true` if `get` is capable of retrieving the entry, and `false` if it is not.
   `has($id)` returning true does not mean that `get($id)` will not throw an exception.
   It does however mean that `get($id)` will not throw a `NotFoundException`.